Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

-From the analysis in Appendix \ref{AppendixLossTolerantParallelRepetition}, we see that the solution of the SDP is again $(2/3)^n$, independent of $\eta$, upper bounding the attackers restricted to LOCC measurements.
-The strategy in which attackers apply with probability $\eta$ the regular $n$-round parallel repetition attack and with probability $(1-\eta)$ discard the round again has conditional success probability $(2/3)^n$ so the bound is tight.
-We can use the fact that for any number of rounds $n$ the QPV$^n_{\textsf{SWAP}}$ is tolerant against loss on the whole block in order to prove that the same is also true for any subset of rounds.

-\begin{proposition} Any multi-round QPV protocol that fulfills strong parallel repetition security against adversaries restricted to LOCC operations and is tolerant against declaring loss on all $n$ rounds, is also tolerant against declaring loss on any subset of rounds. \end{proposition}
+We can relatively straightforwardly add the condition that attackers must mimic a certain loss rate $(1 - \eta)$ on all inputs.
+We first show that in the parallel repetition case $p_\text{succ}$ is independent of $\eta$ when attackers either answer conclusively on all inputs or don't answer at all.
+In the following proposition, we use this simple result to show that this property implies that $p_\text{succ}$ stays independent of $\eta$ when declaring a loss on any \textit{subset} of rounds is allowed. \begin{proposition} Any multi-round QPV protocol that fulfills strong parallel repetition security against adversaries restricted to LOCC operations and is tolerant against declaring loss on all $n$ rounds, is also tolerant against declaring loss on any subset of rounds. \end{proposition}